 - downlinkHARQ-FeedbackDisabled (optional): the configuration to disable HARQ feedback per DL HARQ process;

-- uplinkHARQ-Mode (optional): the configuration to set HARQmodeA or HARQmodeB per UL HARQ process
+- uplinkHARQ-Mode (optional): the configuration to set HARQmodeA or HARQmodeB per UL HARQ process;

-Editor’s note: Additional descriptions about this counter, e.g. whether it has a maximum and how it is initialized, is pending further agreements.
+- disableCG-RetransmissionMonitoring (optional): the configuration to disable starting drx-HARQ-RTT-TimerUL for UL transmission over a configured uplink grant;

+- drx-TimeReferenceSFN (optional): the reference SFN used in determining the start time of DRX on durations when short and/or long DRX cycle is a rational number.

+The following UE variable is used for the DRX operation if drx-NonIntegerLongCycleStartOffset and/or drx-NonIntegerShortCycle is configured:

+- DRX_SFN_COUNTER: the counter that increments with SFN.

 Serving Cells of a MAC entity may be configured by RRC in two DRX groups with separate DRX parameters.
 When RRC does not configure a secondary DRX group, there is only one DRX group and all Serving Cells belong to that one DRX group.
 When two DRX groups are configured, each Serving Cell is uniquely assigned to either of the two groups.
 The DRX parameters that are separately configured for each DRX group are: drx-onDurationTimer, drx-InactivityTimer.
 The DRX parameters that are common to the DRX groups are: drx-SlotOffset, drx-RetransmissionTimerDL, drx-RetransmissionTimerUL, drx-LongCycleStartOffset, drx-ShortCycle (optional), drx-ShortCycleTimer (optional), drx-HARQ-RTT-TimerDL, and drx-HARQ-RTT-TimerUL.

 When DRX is configured, the Active Time for Serving Cells in a DRX group includes the time while: